offthedial/site/src/pages/idtga/rules.md

 Sometimes, there are no available subs to substitute for missing players.
 Often, this will be because none of the emergency subs has ranks that are similar to the player who has dropped out.
 In this case, the team is responsible for finding a new sub.
 This can be done by using the <Mention>#lf-pickup</Mention> channel in Off the Dial, or on another server.
 All substations must be approved by a TO and have signed up as a sub at [otd.ink/signup](https://otd.ink/signup).

 ### Matches with a missing player
 If a dropout occurs during the tournament, you are still required to play.
 If you do not play your matches, regular round duration rules will still apply.
 So, in the event that a team is missing a player the __opposing team (the team without a dropout) will have the choice of whether to play in a 3v3 or a 3v4__.
 If the oppposing team wishes to do a 3v3, please let an organiser know and they will inform you of the best player to sub out to make the match as even as possible.
+If a 3v3 match is agreed upon, the team without the missing player will be awarded **the first game as their win** as compensation and enticement for a more fair match.
+The round will then continue as a 3v3 match from the second game within the round. *Note that if a 3v3 match is not agreed upon, and the match ends up being a 3v4, then this compentation does not apply*.

 ## Permitted Weapons and Gear
 - All weapons and variations are allowed